COASTAL DEVELOPMENT PROJECTS BENEFIT FROM TAKING AN INTEGRATED APPROACH

 4Sight are currently investigating various options for improving breakwater protection and extended vessel berthing/loading facilities.
 This has included, among other things:

-- Working alongside various specialist such as acoustic engineers and archaeologists.
+Working alongside various specialists such as acoustic engineers and archaeologists.

 Our role was recently extended, and 4Sight are now responsible for managing Eastland Port's resource consent compliance programme.
 We are also currently preparing a Port Environmental Management Plan which covers port and related inland cargo.